albertlieyingadrian/decode-xiv/README.md

-## Visual ArXiv
+## DecodeXiv

-**Visual ArXiv** turns any arXiv URL into a living experience: 2D animations that walk through the math, 3D views you can rotate and explore, and one-click runnable Colab notebooks generated from the paper.
+**DecodeXiv** turns any arXiv URL into a living experience: 2D animations that walk through the math, 3D views you can rotate and explore, and one-click runnable Colab notebooks generated from the paper.

 For full project background see `PROJECT.md`.
 For UI screenshots and captions see `docs/README.md`.